SteveUpton/TalkReferences/FlirtingWithRisk.md

 ## References
 The Postmodern Condition: A Report on Knowledge by Jean-François Lyotard
 Developing a language of interactivity through the theory of play by Andrew Polaine
+Homo Ludens by Johan Huizinga
+Emergence: The Connected Lives of Ants, Brains, Cities, and Software by Steven Johnson
 [Etsy Debriefing Facilitation Guide](https://extfiles.etsy.com/DebriefingFacilitationGuide.pdf)

 ## Slides